Contact us via our contact form.

 Wilma Haan is executive director of Open State Foundation since March 2019.
 She used to work as a journalist and deputy editor-in-chief for NU.nl, the biggest news website in The Netherlands.
 And she previously worked as head of digital for the Amsterdam based news paper ‘Het Parool’.
 Wilma firmly believes in the democratic importance of a transparent, verifiable government.
 Wilma studied journalism and philosophy.

 Tom Kunzler joined the Open State Foundation in 2013 and is currently assistent-director.
-He works on Politics and Governance, Open Spending, Accountability Hack and Open Municipial Information.
+He is responsible for public affairs and advocacy as well as releasing more open data to the public.
 His goal is to make politics more accessible to a broader audience.
 Tom previously worked for ProDemos and as a political assistant for D66 in two provinces.
 Tom studied history and a master Politics & Parliament at the Radboud University in Nijmegen.

 Breyten Ernsting works as a developer at the Open State Foundation since 2011.
 Breyten is an Information Science alumnus.
 He loves to help make data open, as well as increasing the usefulness of open data by combining related data sets.
 He is mainly busy working on Openspending, Open Municipal Information and Politwoops, the site that keeps track of the deleted tweets by politicians.
 He operates the latter since 2010.
 It is is now available in more than 30 countries.